 - Company names with at least 3 different spellings on the same Profile

-You’ve been told for years that spelling and grammar are key to the success of your résumé.
-Now, it’s time to apply this rule to your LinkedIn Profile.
+You’ve been told for years that spelling and grammar are key to the success of your resume, and now, it’s time to apply this rule to your LinkedIn Profile!

-When I write LinkedIn Profiles for clients, I create each section in Word, with a thorough check for spacing, spelling, grammar, and other critical elements.
+When I write LinkedIn Profiles for executive job hunters, I create each section in Word, with a thorough check for spacing, spelling, grammar, and other critical elements.

-Take it from a professional writer – your best bet is to carefully craft your LinkedIn Profile within a document first, then transfer it, section by edited section, for the best online presentation.
+Take it from a professional writer – your best bet is to carefully craft your LinkedIn Profile offline and run it through spelling and grammar tests.